kurlare/RepData_PeerAssessment1/PA1_template.md

 The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.

-(Note:  This information was taken directly from the master branch created by R. Peng [here](https://github.com/rdpeng/RepData_PeerAssessment1))
+(Note:  This information was taken directly from the master branch created by R. Peng [here](https://github.com/rdpeng/RepData_PeerAssessment1).
+All data analysis, figures, and comments were created by Raphael Kurlansik.)

 ### Loading and preprocessing the data